 What does Software Engineering at the UvA have to offer me?

-The programme concerns the broad field of software engineering, a field that is in constant flux due to innovations in technology, design patterns and techniques.
-Software engineering distinguishes itself from classical computer science by its focus on human factors, system size and volatility of requirements.
-We believe a good software engineer is like a good researcher, so we teach you how to acquire relevant knowledge and how to reflect on your assumptions and ideas, by giving you:
+The programme concerns the broad field of software engineering, a field that is in constant movement due to innovations in technology, design patterns and techniques.
+Software engineering distinguishes itself from classical computer science by its focus on human factors, system size and complexity of requirements.
+We believe a good software engineer is comparable to a good researcher, we teach you how to acquire relevant knowledge and how to reflect on your assumptions and ideas, by giving you:

 - technical courses covering software quality, specification-based automated testing, automatic code analysis, automatic code transformation and development of domain specific languages

 non-technical, people-oriented courses on software architecture, requirements engineering and organisational aspects of software engineering

 - a very intensive programme filled with challenging assignments, wherein 40 hour-weeks are the rule rather than the exception